moncefbch/PCPRODZ/README.md

 cannol link product_carousel.js with react app : fixed\
  items are being more and more mapped\
  working on a dynamic way to display products in a carousel and a dynamic details page for each peoduct\

+## `Commit-14`

+work more on css \
+add animation to the carousel of products\
+divide the code into several componants:\
+-MainNavigationBar\
+-SecondaryNavigationBar\
+-CarouselImageSlider\
+-NewProductsSection\
+-CarouselItem\
+-MostVisitedCathegories\
+-PcprodzInformationLabel\
+-Footer\